At the opening ceremony of the 3rd World Laureates Forum, the WLA Community ushered the first batch of WLA Laboratories for International Cooperation.

 It is planned to build ten WLA Laboratories in the first batch in the next three years, with "three in listing, three in construction and four in preparation".
 In addition to the aforementioned three laboratories, the construction of the listed laboratories will rely on universities and colleges in Shanghai, including the Levitt Laboratory of Computational Biology to be affiliated to Fudan University, the Sharpless Laboratory of Marginal Chemistry to be affiliated to Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences, and the Feringa Laboratory of Molecular Machine to be affiliated to East China University of Science and Technology.

-The WLA Laboratory is committed to pooling the wisdom of the world's top scientists, making collaborative innovation, and striving to promote the establishment of a community of shared future for mankind with scientific progress and social development focusing on the major global problems facing mankind.
+The WLA Laboratories is committed to pooling the wisdom of the world's top scientists, making collaborative innovation, and striving to promote the establishment of a community of shared future for mankind with scientific progress and social development focusing on the major global problems facing mankind.

-With the mission of promoting basic science, facilitating international cooperation and fostering the growth of youth, the WLA Laboratory advocates comprehensive cooperation among the world's scientists by transcending ideology and politics, and aims to build a world-class scientific institution of the 21st century that can meet various challenges in the coming 10-20 years by collecting the strengths of all parties on a global scale.
+With the mission of promoting basic science, facilitating international cooperation and fostering the growth of youth, the WLA Laboratories advocates comprehensive cooperation among the world's scientists by transcending ideology and politics, and aims to build a world-class scientific institution of the 21st century that can meet various challenges in the coming 10-20 years by collecting the strengths of all parties on a global scale.